Fractionally Charged Vortices at Superconductor-Chern Insulator Interfaces: Abstract

 \section{Abstract}

-We explore interface states between a type-II $s$-wave superconductor (SC) and a $\nu = 1$ quantum Hall (QH) state.
-We show that the effective interaction gives rise to two emergent Abelian Higgs fields, representing paired electrons localized at the SC-QH interface.
-These fields interact with each other in the presence of a Chern-Simons term originating from the QH sector.
-The Chern-Simons term leads to a topological contribution to the photon mass and imparts a \emph{fractional} topological charge of $e/2$ to the interface vortices.
-The topological mass modifies the vortex lattice at the interface, while the topological charge leads to formation of vortex quadruplets.
-We predict that these effects lead to a \emph{topological} Abrikosov lattice at the interface.
+We investigate the interfacial vortex physics of a heterostructure composed of a type-II $s$-wave superconductor (SC) and a $C=1$ Chern insulator (CI).
+By deriving an effective $(2+1)$-dimensional theory, we show that the interfacial Cooper-pair degrees of freedom are described by two coupled Abelian-Higgs fields interacting via a Chern-Simons term inherited from the CI.
+This interaction endows the photon field with a topological mass and induces a \emph{fractional} electric charge of $e/2$ on the vortices.
+The topological mass fundamentally reshapes the interfacial vortex lattice, while the fractional charge leads to the formation of unique four-vortex bound clusters.
+We thus predict a \emph{topological Abrikosov lattice}, establishing a novel phase of matter at the SC-CI interface.

-\textit{Introduction.} Superconductivity can be regarded as a quantum effect arising from a spontaneous symmetry breaking of the global $U(1)$ symmetry of the electron wave function and a phase transition driven by the Higgs mechanism.
-By integrating out the fermionic degrees of freedom in the microscopic Bardeen-Cooper-Schrieffer (BCS) action, one finds the Ginzburg-Landau theory, providing an effective field-theory for superconducting systems.
-This theory predicts that in the superconducting phase the order parameter is pinned to a minimum of a Higgs potential and that photons become massive.
+\textit{Introduction.} Superconductivity arises from the spontaneous breaking of the global $U(1)$ phase symmetry associated with charge conservation, with the electromagnetic response governed by the Anderson-Higgs mechanism.
+Starting from the microscopic Bardeen-Cooper-Schrieffer (BCS) theory and integrating out the fermionic degrees of freedom, one obtains the Ginzburg-Landau (GL) theory as an effective field theory for superconductors.
+In this description the superconducting order parameter is pinned near the minimum of a Higgs-like potential and the photon acquires a mass.

-Superconductors (SCs) can be classified into two types based on the relation between two length scales: the coherence length $\xi$ and the penetration depth $\lambda$.
-The former is related to the inverse Higgs mass and determines the spatial extent of Coopers pairs.
-The latter is related to the inverse photon mass after symmetry breaking, and governs the decay of magnetic fields inside the SC.
-Type-I SCs ($\sqrt{2}\lambda < \xi$) expel the magnetic field and thus exhibit a strong Meissner effect.
-In contrast, type-II SCs ($\sqrt{2}\lambda > \xi$) allow the magnetic field to penetrate into the SC in the form of quantized flux vortices.
-These vortices have been extensively studied within the framework of the Ginzburg-Landau theory~\cite{abrikosov1957magnetic,sandier2008vortices,de2018superconductivity}.
+Superconductors (SCs) are classified into two types based on the relationship between two characteristic length scales.
+The coherence length, $\xi$, is related to the inverse Higgs mass and sets the length scale over which the order parameter varies in space, while the penetration depth, $\lambda$, is related to the inverse photon mass in the broken-symmetry phase and governs the decay of magnetic fields inside the SC.
+Type-I SCs ($\sqrt{2}\lambda < \xi$) expel magnetic fields and thus exhibit a strong Meissner effect.
+In contrast, type-II SCs ($\sqrt{2}\lambda > \xi$) allow magnetic flux to penetrate in the form of quantized vortices.